spellingace91/crossword/README.md

 # Crossword Puzzle
-A React app that allows a user to solve a crossword puzzle.
+A React app that allows a user to play and solve a crossword puzzle.